vuongducphuong/documentation/content/applications/marketing/events/event_essentials.rst

 .. image:: event_essentials/events-communication-tab.png
    :align: center
-   :alt: View of the communication tab in Odoo Events.
+   :alt: View of the communication tab in Leansoft Events.

 Attach a questionnaire to event registrations
 ---------------------------------------------